 Matching Direct Mail with Digital Marketing strategies is an extremely effective combination.

-Adding Direct Mail as part of a Multichannel Marketing strategy can improve response and conversion rates, while providing better quality in the communication with customers (we can get a faster response, facilitate quicker access to our promotions), and more control over our actions (measurement in real time, easier A/B testing), especially thanks to our digital marketing tools.
+Adding Direct Mail as part of a Multichannel Marketing strategy can improve response and conversion rates, while providing better communication with customers (we can get a faster response, facilitate quicker access to our promotions), and more control over our actions (measurement in real time, easier A/B testing), especially thanks to our digital marketing tools.

 Disclaimer: We are not associated with Simple Minds, but we love this song!